SamvelMK/fuzzy_contoller/README.md

 </div>

-What this essentially shows is that the same inputs to the system activate the output node/variable/space to different degrees.
+What this essentially shows is that the same inputs to the system activate the output (antecedent) to different degrees.

 The third block is the *Defuzzification*.
-In short, to convert the fuzzy sets (in the above case A'=[0.1,0.7]) to a crisp output value you cut the tip of the curve based on the fuzzy values and then calculate the area under the curve and take the centroid of that area.
+In short, to convert the fuzzy sets (in the above case A'=[0.1,0.7]) into a crisp output value you cut the tip of the curve based on the fuzzy values and then calculate the area under the curve and take the centroid of that area.
+For continuous universe you would use an integration, and in case of a descrete case you would use a summation.

 For the above example the defuzzification would look like this: